Benefit concerts: Enjoying a night out for a cause | Provided by Snoqualmie Casino

 In June, local singer-songwriter Helen Ray headlined PRIDE Benefit Concert, held at Elsom Cellars in Seattle to close out Pride Month.
 Proceeds were donated to Bailey-Boushay House at Virginia Mason and The GSBA Scholarship Fund, which awards scholarships to LGBTQ+ students who exhibit leadership potential.

 On Labor Day weekend, another local benefit concert, Charity Rocks, will be held at Snoqualmie Casino.
 On Friday August 30, Zepparella (an all-female Led Zeppelin cover band) will headline the event, which will take place outside so attendees can enjoy the beautiful views of Snoqualmie Valley.
-Local distilleries including Alaskan Brewing, Chateau Ste.
-Michelle, Alaskan Brewing, Heritage Distillery and Snoqualmie Brewing will be on hand serving up special cocktails and wine.
+Regional favorites including Alaskan Brewing Co., Chateau Ste.
+Michelle, Heritage Distillery and Snoqualmie Falls Brewery will be on hand serving up special cocktails and wine.
 For every drink purchased, one dollar will be donated to a charity of your choice — so whether your passion is LGBTQ+ rights or women’s empowerment, you’ll be able to contribute.
 And it certainly doesn’t hurt that you’ll get to hear a killer cover of “Stairway to Heaven” as part of the deal.

 To get your tickets for Charity Rocks, visit www.snocasino.com.